-(a) Chevrons worn above the elbow.-The lowest point of chevron to be 101⁄2 inches from point of shoulder.
+(a) Chevrons worn above the elbow.-The bottom point of chevron to be 101⁄2 inches from point of shoulder.

-(b) Badges of rank worn below the elbow and on Badges.-
+(b) Badges of rank worn below the elbow and G.C.
+Badges.-

-(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of slash.

-(ii) Tunics, Tarian, serge and black.-The inner angle of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(ii) Tunics, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately 1⁄2 inch from point of cuff.

-(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of cuff.